tqtezos/minter-sdk/packages/minter-contracts/ligo/src/english_auction/README.md

 This is a version of the Auction contract in which an address fixed at contract origination gets a fixed percent of any sale that takes place using the contract.

+# Cancel only admin extension

+In the normal english auction contract with admin enabled, admins have sole authority over configuring and cancelling auctions.
+For some use-cases however it is useful for anyone to have the power to configure an auction, and admins to only have sole authority over cancelling auctions.
+This is accomplished when the C Macro `CANCEL_ONLY_ADMIN` is defined as in the LIGO files with `cancel_only_admin` in the title.